-Get additional information regarding procedures for obtaining this credit from the Indiana Economic Development Corporation, Industrial Recovery Program Manager, One North Capitol, Suite 700, Indianapolis, IN 46204.
-Visit the Indiana Economic Development Corporation's website at iedc.in.gov/ or call (317) 232-8800.
+For additional information regarding procedures for obtaining this credit, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204, call (317) 232-8800, or visit their website at http://iedc. in.gov.

-Note.
-See the section "Restriction for Certain Tax Credits - Limited to One per Project" on page 12.
+Note: See the section "Restriction for Certain Tax Credits -Limited to One per Project" on page 12.
 Enclose an approval certification from the IEDC or a letter of assignment with the return, otherwise the credit will be denied.